Tom Rosenthal

 Tom Rosenthal Career

-In 2011, Rosenthal was cast as Jonny Goodman in the Channel 4 sitcom Friday Night Dinner, alongside Simon Bird, Tamsin Greig, Paul Ritter, and Mark Heap.
-The sitcom focused on the weekly Shabbat dinner in the middle-class secular Jewish Goodman family in North London.
-Rosenthal played the younger son and he and Greig are the only two cast members who have Jewish roots in real life.
-The sixth and final series set the record for the highest audience for any comedy on Channel 4 or E4 for 16-to-34 year olds with a 49.3% share, and the average audience for the series was 3.9 million viewers.
-Following the death of Ritter in 2021, it was announced that the show would not continue.
-To celebrate the 10th anniversary of the start of the show, an anniversary special was aired in May 2021.
+In 2011, Rosenthal was seen as Jonny Goodman in the Channel 4 sitcom Friday Night Dinner, as well as Simon Bird, Tamsin Greig, Paul Ritter, and Mark Heap.
+In the middle-class secular Goodman family in North London, the sitcom centered on the weekly Shabbat dinner.
+Rosenthal played the younger son and Greig are the only two cast members with Jewish roots in real life.
+With a 53% audience, the sixth and final season tied for the highest audience for any comedy on Channel 4 or E4 for 16-to-34 years olds, with a 49.3% share.
+Following Ritter's death in 2021, it was announced that the show would not continue.
+In May 2021, an anniversary special was broadcast to mark the show's tenth anniversary.

-In 2013, he was cast as Marcus in the ITV sitcom Plebs.
-The sitcom is a comedy set in Ancient Rome, following the main characters of Marcus, Stylax, and Grumio.
-In 2020, it was announced that a sixth series would not be commissioned and instead a feature-length special would be released.
+Marcus appeared in the ITV sitcom Plebs in 2013.
+The sitcom is based on a comedy set in Ancient Rome, and it follows Marcus, Stylax, and Grumio's main characters.
+In 2020, it was revealed that a sixth series would not be funded, instead a feature-length special would be released.

-In 2014, he created and starred in a comedy pilot for BBC iPlayer with Naz Osmanoglu, entitled Flat TV, which was later commissioned into a mini-series.
+In 2014, he produced and appeared in a comedy pilot for BBC iPlayer Naz Osmanoglu, entitled Flat TV, which was later turned into a mini-series.

-In 2019, he played Private Pike in Dad's Army: The Lost Episodes, a recreation of three missing episodes of the BBC sitcom Dad's Army.
-That same year, his third stand-up show Manhood received critical acclaim at the Edinburgh Fringe Festival.
+Private Pike in Dad's Army, a recreation of three missing episodes of the BBC sitcom Dad's Army.
+Manhood's third stand-up show at the Edinburgh Fringe Festival received critical acclaim this year.

 Source